manasa-arun/python/content/en/Tips/parsing-a-string.md

 ---
-title: "Parse a String to int or float"
+title: "How to Parse a String to int or float in Python"
 description: "How to convert a String into float or int in python"
 date: "2021-07-19T04:15:05+09:00"
-draft: true
+draft: false
 link: "Parsing a String"
 author: "dmohanty"
 ---